OULibraries/ansible-role-nginx/README.md

 =========

 Nginx webserver for OU Libraries.
 Uses official nginx stable repository.
-Currently, I've only added the sauce for self-signed certs and wildcard hostnames.
+Currently, I've only added the sauce for self-signed certs.
 Also, it only proxies the first upstream defined per site.
-SSL over port 443 is hardcoded into the upstreams.
 Will add more stuff later.

 Requirements